ocaml/ocaml.org/CONTRIBUTING.md

 > Contribute to the [Featured Packages](https://v3.ocaml.org/packages).

 To update the list of Featured Packages in the Packages page, you can update [data/packages.yml](data/packages.yml)

+## Git and GitHub workflow

+The preferred workflow for contributing to a repository is to fork the main repository on GitHub, clone, and develop on a new branch.

+If you aren't familiar with how to work with Github or would like to learn it, here is [a great tutorial](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

+Feel free to use any approach while creating a pull request.
+Here are a few suggestions from the dev team:

+- If you are not sure whether your changes will be accepted or want to discuss the method before delving into it, please create an issue and ask it.
+- Clone the repo locally (or continue editing directly in github if the change is small).
+Checkout out the branch that you created.
+- Create a draft pull request with a small initial commit.
+Here's how you can [create a draft pull request.](https://github.blog/2019-02-14-introducing-draft-pull-requests/)
+- Continue developing, feel free to ask questions in the PR, if you run into obstacles or uncertainty as you make changes
+- Review your implementation according to the checks noted in the PR template
+- Once you feel your branch is ready, change the PR status to "ready to review"
+- Consult the tasks noted in the PR template
+- When merging, consider cleaning up the commit body
+- Close any issues that were addressed by this PR.